bitovi/documentcss/pages/guides/setup.md

 @outline 2 ul

-This is an in-depth guide to setting up DocumentCSS with all of the bells and whisels.
-For this we will be installing up [DocumentsJS](http://documentjs.com/) which powers DocumentCSS.
+This is an in-depth guide to setting up DocumentCSS with all of the bells and whistles.
+For this we will be installing [DocumentsJS](http://documentjs.com/) which powers DocumentCSS.

 ## Installation